datastaxdevs/workshop-spring-stargate/README.md

 ✅ **Step 9c: Open the application**

-Are you ready ?
-Now is the time to play the DEMO.
+Are you ready?
+Now is the time to play the demo.

-It is better to use a dedicate TAB to open the application in full screen.
+It is better to use a dedicated TAB in the browser to open the application in full screen.
 Use this command to show the URL.

 ```bash
 gp url 8080
 ```

-If you have the link in the terminal gitpod propose you to open on a new tab click `Follow link`.
+If you have the link in the terminal gitpod, it's a lot easier to create a new tab by clicking `Follow link`.

 ![gitpod](images/tutorials/follow-link.png?raw=true)